 This is a larger version of the earlier and successful No. 1 Folding Pocket Kodak.
 The camera takes photos of 2 1/2 x 4 1/4 inch on daylight loading rollfilm.

-The No. 1A Folding Pocket Kodak changed quite a bit during its lifetime:
+The design of the No. 1A Folding Pocket Kodak changed quite a bit during its lifetime:

 The camera cost $ 12 and in total 202,000 were sold.

 The camera above is a very early version of December 1899 with a ratchet mechanism on the winding key.
 In January 1900 this was replaced with a noiseless winding key.